ABBU2712/House-Parrty/README.md

 ### 🧠 Interaction Summary
 - NPC reacts to player key input via raycast-based targeting.
 - NPC responses trigger floating chat bubbles with contextual animations (talk/dance).
-- Interaction menu appears when NPC is idle and player is focused.
+- The interaction menu appears when the NPC is idle and the player is focused.

 ---